veets639/TripleX/README.md

 ## Features

-- **Video Downloaders**: Currently supports downloading videos from xHamster.
-Designed to be extensible for other sites.
+- **Video Downloaders**: Currently supports downloading videos from xHamster and Reddit.
 - **Scene Detection**: Uses PySceneDetect to split videos into individual scenes.
 - **Frame Trimming**: Trims a specified number of frames from the beginning of videos.
-- **Frame Analysis**: Analyzes frames extracted from videos using machine learning models for classification and detection.
+- **Frame Analysis**: Analyzes frames extracted from videos using machine learning models.
-- **Dataset Creation**: Facilitates the creation of datasets for training video generation AI models like Mochi LoRA.
+- **Dataset Creation**: Facilitates the creation of datasets for model training.
 - **Modular Utilities**: Easily add new utilities or downloaders to extend functionality.

 ## Directory Structure